wolfthemes/wolf-analytics/README.md

-# Thanks for downloading Wolf Analytics!
+# Thanks for downloading Google Analytics!

 Output your Google Analytics tracking code to your visitor everywhere on your website.